YMCA's Diabetes Prevention Program

 Can you measure a healthy life?
 Sure, you can - by the cup, the ounce and the block.
 If you're at risk for type 2 diabetes, you can make small, measurable changes that can reduce your risk and help you live a happier, healthier life.
 If you've spent years developing unhealthy habits, you can't expect to change overnight.
 That's where we come in.
 The YMCA's Diabetes Prevention Program gives you the skills you need and the support you deserve to make lasting, healthy lifestyle changes.

-If you would like to learn more about our health intervention programs, such as LIVESTRONG at the YMCA or Blood Pressure Self-Monitoring, please visit our Health Intervention Programs page.
+If you would like to learn more about our health intervention programs, such as LIVESTRONG®at the YMCA or the YMCA's Blood Pressure Self-Monitoring Program, please visit our Health Intervention Programs page.

 Program Details and Goals